ppdebreuck/modnet/README.md

 The MODNet package is built around two classes: `MODData` and `MODNetModel`.

-The usal workflow is as follows:
+The usual workflow is as follows:
 ```python
 from modnet.preprocessing import MODData
 from modnet.models import MODNetModel